eight04/image-picka/README.md

 Domain blacklist
 ----------------

-There are some sites which we don't need to download image from it, then you can disable "Download Single Image" feature (i.e. drag-n-drop, single-click download, hover button) in specified domains.
+There are some sites which we don't need to download images from it.
+The blacklist allows you to disable "Download Single Image" feature (i.e. drag-n-drop, single-click download, and hover button) in specified domains.
 For example:

 ```
 example.com